Commuting-Liftable Subgroups of Galois Groups II: Detecting and

+The set of valuation $\Vc_{K,n}$ contains many valuations of arithmetic/geometric interest.
+The main motivating example of such valuations arise from prime divisors, as will be shown in the following example.

-\begin{example} We will say that a field $k$ is {\bf strongly $\ell$-closed} provided that for any finite extension $k'|k$ one has $(k')^\times = (k')^{\times \ell}$; for example, algebraically closed fields of any characteristic and perfect fields of characteristic $\ell$ are strongly $\ell$-closed.
+To keep the discussion as general as possible, we introduce some terminology.
+We will say that a field $k$ is {\bf strongly $\ell$-closed} provided that any finite extension $k'|k$ satisfies $(k')^\times = (k')^{\times \ell}$.
+For example, algebraically closed fields of any characteristic, and perfect fields of characteristic $\ell$ are strongly $\ell$-closed.
 Observe that, if $v_0$ is a valuation of a strongly $\ell$-closed field $k$, then $k(v_0)$ is also strongly $\ell$-closed.

-In this example, we will show that geometric Parshin chains (i.e. compositions of valuations of a function field associated to Weil prime divisors) are elements of $\Wc_{K,n}$, where $K$ is a function field over a strongly $\ell$-closed field $k$.
-In particular, the non-degenerate Parshin chains of non-maximal length will lie in $\Vc_{K,n}$ while the non-degenerate maximal length Parshin chains will lie in $\Wc_{K,n} \smallsetminus \Vc_{K,n}$.
+In the following example, we will show that geometric Parshin chains (i.e. compositions of valuations associated to Weil prime divisors) are elements of $\Wc_{K,n}$, if $K$ is a function field over a strongly $\ell$-closed field $k$.
+In particular, the non-degenerate Parshin chains of \emph{non-maximal} length will lie in $\Vc_{K,n}$ while the non-degenerate Parshin chains of maximal length will lie in $\Wc_{K,n} \smallsetminus \Vc_{K,n}$.
+Although the argument in Example \ref{ex:prime-divs} uses some results from sections \ref{sec:suff-many-roots} and \ref{sec:milnor-k-theory}, the proofs of these results do not depend on the argument given in this example.
+We present this example here for the sake of continuity in exposition.

-This will be done in two steps.
-First, we show that valuations associated to Weil prime divisors lie in $\Wc_{K,n}$ for function fields $K|k$ as above.
-Second, we will show that compositions of valuations from $\Wc_n$ lie in $\Wc_n$ -- this will hold for arbitrary fields.

-{\bf Prime Divisors:} Let $K$ be a function field over a subfield $k$ which is strongly $\ell$-closed.
-Let $v$ be the valuation associated to a prime Weil divisor on some model $X$ of $K|k$.
-Then $v \in \Wc_{K,n}$.
+\begin{example} Our first claim will, in particular, imply that valuations associated to prime divisors (and more generally quasi-prime divisors) are elements of $\Wc_{K,n}$, and in most cases they are elements of $\Vc_{K,n}$.
+The second claim concerns the valuation-theoretic composition of valuations in $\Wc_{\bullet,n}$.
+Together, these two claims imply that Parshin-chains of (quasi-)prime divisors or non-maximal length are elements of $\Vc_{K,n}$ while the chains of maximal length are elements of $\Wc_{K,n}$.